MarioMingarro/ClimaRep/README.md

 *Figure 7: Example simulated future climate variables.*

-Use `mh_rep_ch` to compare representativeness between the `present_climatic_variables` and `future_climatic_variables` within the defined study_area.
+Use `mh_rep_ch` to compare representativeness between the `present_climatic_variables` and `future_climatic_variables` within the defined `study_area`.
 This function calculates representativeness for each input polygon in both scenarios and determines areas where conditions:

-Persist (represented in both present and future).
+Retained - Are present in both currently and future.
-Are Lost (represented in present but not future).
+Lost - Are present currently, but not present in the future.
-Are Gained (not represented in present but are in future - often represents novel climates becoming analogous).
+Novel - Are present in the future, but not present currently.

 ```{r}
 mh_rep_ch(